-After heading west from the Hiroshima city center towards Miyajima, the Michelin 1-star French restaurant "Le Jardin Gourmand" appears out of the midst of a quiet residential area about 5-minute on foot from Furue Station.
+After heading west from the Hiroshima city center towards Miyajima, the world gourmet guide award French restaurant ""Le Jardin Gourmand"" appears out of the midst of a quiet residential area about 5-minute on foot from Furue Station.
 The restaurant stands alone surrounded by greenery, and Chef Kenichi Koyama and the restaurant's madame welcome customers as if into their own home.

 Chef Koyama's personal style is to use the classics as a base to create modern cuisine with his own unique essence.
 For example, if he should find any seasonable shoots sprouting up in his private vegetable garden which he tends to each morning, he begins to think how he might use that in his cuisine.
 It is a spontaneous style which seeks to find the joy in expressing the discovery of the day on a plate.
 He is particular about his ingredients, including pesticide-free white corn from Onan, Shimane; wild eels from Yoshinogawa; Miura Farm's Kuroge-Wagyu Beef from Akiota; shiitake mushrooms, citrus fruit, and soy sauce from Osakikamijima; Amakusa aka-uni; passion fruit from Niigata; and more, and brings them in from not only the local area but the whole country.
 Being deeply impressed by the passion the producers have for their ingredients, and in order to hold dear the connections he makes with those producers, any ingredient he uses once in the restaurant goes on to become a lasting staple in the cuisine of Le Jardin Gourmand.
 What's more, he stamps black pepper, roses, and other ingredients at Kure, Hiroshima's Seto Tekko to be used in his cuisine and is wholly devoted to his pursuit of the modern.
 He purchases his hand-picked wine selection using the methods he learned at restaurants in France and allows them to mature in the restaurant.
 These fine wine, stored in great condition in the wine cellar, each await their turn to appear in the restaurant in perfect drinking condition.

 The dining area is an open space which also allows customers to gaze out on the private vegetable garden which runs from the gate to the restaurant's entrance.
-This Hiroshima' Michelin 1-star French restaurant provides a perfect spot for both dates and dinner parties with friends and family and is great for those who wish to dress up just a little more than usual and have an elegant experience.
+This Hiroshima' world gourmet guide award French restaurant provides a perfect spot for both dates and dinner parties with friends and family and is great for those who wish to dress up just a little more than usual and have an elegant experience.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.